-The statutory authority for the safety of dams activities is found in A.R.S. § 45-105 et seq. and 45-1201 et seq.
 The Dam Safety Section is responsible for the safety of all nonfederal dams in Arizona through the following activities:

 - Perform safety inspections and identify safety deficiencies at operating dams. - Evaluate the safety of operating dams and maintain list of Unsafe Dams. - Negotiate grants from Dam Repair Fund to secure engineering services for repairs to the highest priority Unsafe Dams in Arizona. - Conduct detailed reviews of applications for dam construction and repair. - Contact owners of unregistered dams to assure that those dams become registered and meet current dam safety standards.